jimmyKodar/Tetris/DEV_JOURNAL.md

 Game works.
 Blocks are spawned, blocks stop at the bottom.
 Game over happens if a frozen block exists in the top 3 rows.

 Added side movment and quickdrop.
-But side movment is broken.
+Movment is not registered if keypress happens to fast (less than framTime).
+But its good enough now so i save that one for the end.

 ## 2024-05-09